-I was sitting in church smiling to myself; no one around, just me, my coffee and this smile.
+I was sitting in church smiling to myself.
+No one around, just me, my coffee and this smile.
 I can hear them now.
-“Honey, you know that girl who comes by herself every weekend?
+“Honey, that girl who comes by herself every weekend?
 She’s sitting up there, just smiling like a fool.”

 For me, 2011 was the year of curve balls.
 More unexpected events came my way than miles I could possibly run on the treadmill.
 I had more nights of confusion than chocolate in my cabinets, believe me, I checked.